0502aakriti-ai/YOLO-v8-Model/README.md

 # YOLOv8 Object Detection Project

-YOLOv8 is a state-of-the-art object detection model with Ultralytics This project implements an object detection pipeline using the **YOLOv8** model.
+YOLOv8 is a state-of-the-art object detection model with Ultralytics.
+This project implements an object detection pipeline using the **YOLOv8** model.
 The notebook includes dataset preprocessing, model training, and evaluation.